clw8998/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/polimec-dashboards.md

 ## Useful Queries

 Currently, there are no specific useful queries provided.
-Please check back later as this section will be updated with materialized queries for Neuroweb.
+Please check back later as this section will be updated with materialized queries for Polimec.

 ## Getting Started with Queries